inet-framework/inet/showcases/wireless/neuralnetwork/doc/index.rst

 ..
 A neural network can be trained on reception data from symbol level simulations, and used as accurate error models in packet level simulations

-As a best-of-both-worlds approach, a neural network can be trained on reception characteristics of detailed symbol-level simulations, and used as an error model in packet-level simulations.
+As a best-of-both-worlds approach, a neural network can be trained on the reception characteristics of detailed symbol-level simulations, and used as an error model in packet-level simulations.
 The resulting error model has the potential to be more accurate than packet-level analytical error models, but with comparable performance.

 This showcase demonstrates the workflow of creating such a neural network based error model for 802.11 and :ned:`ApskRadio`, and compares their performance and accuracy to the baseline symbol-level simulation and those using analytical error models.